 In this tutorial, you will learn how to set up an OpenVPN connection on your Linux device.
-This is an alternative way of connecting to Surfshark servers that will come in handy if the Surfshark VPN app can not be installed on your device or it does not perform as expected.

 Don't have a subscription yet?
 Get Surfshark here!